Where to stay in Switzerland in winter

 Groceries can be done in nearby Cresta.
 There are several holiday homes and a few restaurants and hotels, scattered over the settlements.
 You can stay in Juf as well: there's a small-scale hotel with beautiful mountain views.

-There’s a small-scale ski area with lifts to be reached from Juppa.
+There’s a small ski area with lifts to be reached from Juppa.
 Winter hiking and cross-country skiing in the winter landscape are the main activities in Avers.

 Belalp

-Belalp (2100 m / 6890 ft) is located on the slopes of the Lötschen valley.
-This is a side valley of the Rhone valley in the Valais.
-You can get there in 45 minutes from Brig.
+Belalp (2100 m / 6890 ft) is located above the village of Blatten in a side valley of the Rhone Valley.
+You’ll reach it in a 50-minute journey from Brig.
 Take the bus to Blatten and the cable car to Belalp.

-This car-free village has a supermarket and a few holiday homes and hotels.
+This car-free village offers a few holiday homes and hotels.
 For quiet surroundings and breathtaking mountain views, consider Hotel Belalp or the Hamilton Lodge.
 Both are outside the town center and can be reached on foot.
 They offer breathtaking views of the mountain peaks.

 Bellwald

 Bellwald (1560 m / 5118 ft) is a family-friendly village with dark wooden chalets.
-It’s north of Fiesch, on the slopes above the Upper Rhone valley.
-It can be reached from Brig in less than an hour.
+It’s north of Fiesch, on the slopes above the Upper Rhone Valley.
+It can be reached from Brig in about an hour.
 Take the train to Fürgangen (a “stop on request”) and the cable car to Bellwald.

 Fiescheralp